projectNEWM/newm-batcher-v1/README.md

 Using the setup script is not required as any valid cli keys can be used for the batcher.
 It is provided as a way to help secure the keys incase of failure or emergency.

+### Obtaining A Batcher Certificate

+A batcher certificate is issued when a user obtains a complete set of NEWM monsters and locks the entire band into a contract.
+The locking transaction mints a complete assets token that lives on the band lock UTxO and mints one batcher certificate to the user.
+The batcher certificate is sellable and tradable.
+It can be burned at any time to unlock the NEWM monsters that created it but can only unlock with the matching completed assets token.
+This perserves ownership even after trading.

+After minting a batcher certificate, send the token with at least 5 ADA to the batcher address.
+A batcher will be unable to batch without the token.

+Please refer to the [NEWM Marketplace Documentation](https://github.com/projectNEWM/newm-market/blob/master/README.md) about minting a batcher certificate token.

 ### Configuration

 The `config.yaml` file is split into two parts.
 The user is expected to update just the top part that states `# Update Values For Your Batcher`.
 Configuring the batcher is placing the correct information into the fields below.
 The other information inside the `config.yaml` file does not need to be changed nor updated.